TABLE OF CONTENTS

 Start with simple inspections:

-• Inspect Wiring and Connections: Check the TPS wiring harness for frayed wires, corrosion, or loose connectors.
-A bad connection can mimic sensor failure.
+• Check the TPS wiring harness for frayed wires, corrosion, or loose connections.

 3.2 Using the VD80 BT OBD2 Scanner

-1. Connect the Scanner: Plug the VD80 BT into your car's OBD2 port (usually under the dashboard).
+1. Connect the VD80 BT to your vehicle’s OBD2 port.

 5. Why the VD80 BT Enhances TPS Diagnosis